TorchJD/arena/README.md

-# aggregator-arena
+# arena
-This repo is used to compare different aggregators, potentially from different commits of torchjd, on a variety of topics (computation time, precision, etc.).
+This repo is used to compare different functions (like aggregators or backward calls), potentially from different commits of torchjd, on a variety of topics (computation time, precision, etc.).

 ## Installation